50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

-Sasha Weekes (from Hunter River, Prince Edward Island, Canada) started Timber Grove Studios about 5 years ago.
+Sasha Weekes (from Hunter River, Prince Edward Island, Canada) started Timber Grove Studios almost 6 years ago.

 My name is Sasha Weekes and I’m the 25 years old owner of Timber Grove Studios.
 Our home-based woodshop is nestled in the hills of PEI’s countryside, and we specialize in decorative shelving and home decor with a focus on minimalist design and simplicity.
 Each piece is made to order with 20+ color options, meaning it will be the perfect fit for each customer's space.
 We ship Canada and U.S. wide.

 Moving twice in two years has definitely caused organizational, financial and opportunity hiccups, but the business has grown steadily regardless so we’re very excited about where 2020 will take us.
 We’ve learned what to focus on during which months, as revenue can range anywhere from $2000 during slow months to $10,000 during high months.
 Net profit has run anywhere between 20-50% throughout the life of the business and varies month to month.
 It’s closer to 20% right now as we’ve been spending all we can on new tools and materials for our new larger products and our Christmas stock.

 Meredith Moseley-Bennett & Yolanda Grbic (from Glen Ridge, New Jersey, USA) started Oh My Balm about 6 years ago.

 Oh My Balm was founded two years ago and we make kitchen-crafted all-natural body products.
 Our tagline is “Two Mom’s Making it Real.”